Three Levels to Sales Qualification

 When hunters go hunting they typically don’t grab a gun or their bow and go out hunting willy-nilly.
-Good hunters, well prepared hunters know exactly where they want to go and hunt and they know exactly what it is (species) they are hunting for.
+Good hunters, well prepared hunters, know exactly where they want to go to hunt and exactly what it is they're hunting for.
 Can you imagine grabbing a bow to go hunting and discover you’re in Grizzly country?
 That's like showing up to a gun fight with a knife.

-Like hunters, when it comes to prospecting-hunting-sales people need to know exactly what is they are hunting for.
+Like hunters, when it comes to new business development, salespeople need to know exactly what is they're hunting for.
 Regardless of how small of a market you reside in sales reps will have thousands or even 10’s of thousands of companies to choose from and call on.
 How does a sales rep know where to start?
 How does a rep know which accounts to call?
 Which not to call?
 I think we would all agree that going through the phone book alphabetically is not an efficient use of time.
-Randomly picking accounts to call on from Linkedin or Indeed isn’t much better either.
+Randomly picking accounts to call on from LinkedIn or Indeed isn’t much better either.
 And leaving it up to your reps (and especially your new sales reps) to figure it out on their own is also an inefficient use of time.

 - What industries have you had the most success with?